 – Line 5

 Line 5 is one the oldest Metro lines.
-It serves eastern Paris.
+It serves the eastern Paris area.

 – Line 2